etingof/snmpsim/README.txt

 "involatilecache" variation module (dbA & dbB) each instance using distinct database file for storing their persistent values:

-$ snmpsimd.py --variation-module-options=involatilecache=dbA:/var/tmp/fileA.db --variation-module-options=involatilecache=dbB:/var/tmp/fileB.db
+$ snmpsimd.py --variation-module-options=involatilecache=dbA:file:/var/tmp/fileA.db --variation-module-options=involatilecache=dbB:file:/var/tmp/fileB.db

 What follows is a brief description of some of the variation modules included into the distribution.

-Counter module
+Numeric module
 ++++++++++++++

 The counter module maintains and returns a never decreasing integer value